br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

   - [x] KnockoutJS Single page applications
   - [x] KnockoutJS Creating custom bindings
   - [x] KnockoutJS Loading and saving data

-- Knockout is basically an inferior predecessor to React.
+- I need to structure the app with Knockout.
+I had already completed the [JavaScript Design Patterns](https://www.udacity.com/course/javascript-design-patterns--ud989) course, and worked through the [KnockoutJS tutorials](http://learn.knockoutjs.com).
+Knockout is sort of like an inferior predecessor to React.
+I didn't enjoy working with it, but was required to for the project.
 I didn't find the tutorials particularly helpful, and the code hasn't been updated for ES6.
-It would be preferable to use React or Vue.js.
+I did find it interesting to look at the source code though, which appears to be written in a functional programming paradigm.
-- I originally planned to access KnockoutJS via a [Cloudflare CDN](https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.2/knockout-min.js), but it was too slow and the requests were frequently failing, so I included it by direct download instead.
+- I originally planned to access KnockoutJS via a [CDN](https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.2/knockout-min.js), but it was too slow and the requests were frequently failing, so I included it locally instead.
 - In order to debug in an isolated environment within vscode, I installed Knockout from npm, and required Fetch and Knockout at the top of the JavaScript file:

   ```js